nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/4. Descision tree regression/readme.md

 - **Pruning**: When we remove sub-nodes of a decision node, this process is called pruning.
 You can say the opposite process of splitting.
 - **Branch / Sub-Tree**: A subsection of the entire tree is called branch or sub-tree.
 - **Parent and Child Node**: A node, which is divided into sub-nodes is called a parent node of sub-nodes whereas sub-nodes are the child of a parent node.
+- **Entropy**: Entropy is a measure of the randomness in the information being processed.
+The higher the entropy, the harder it is to draw any conclusions from that information.

 # Some of the assumptions we make while using Decision tree: